How did an American end up in the Taiwanese army?

 Spring 1996, East Asia.
 Alarmed by Taiwan’s rapid democratization and the prominence of pro-independence voices in the island’s first ever presidential election campaign, China launches ballistic missiles into the sea near Taiwan as a blunt message: choose the pro-independence candidates, and pay for your short-lived freedom in blood.

-It was a daunting challenge for the perennial outsider, the softly-spoken introvert needing to conform to military life in a setting where – as the only westerner – he was the ultimate odd-man-out.
-After basic training at the country’s toughest boot camp he served the rest of his two years’ at a mountain base in Miaoli County.
+Amid this turmoil, a young man from Florida is starting two years of mandatory service in the Taiwanese army.
+Unlike everyone else in the Taiwanese army at the time, however, T.C.
+Locke is white, and learned to speak Mandarin Chinese only as a young adult.
+Barbarian at the Gate is his story of that journey from suburban American kid to citizen and soldier in a very foreign land.
+It was a daunting challenge for the perennial outsider, the soft-spoken introvert needing to conform to military life in a setting where – as the only Westerner – he was the ultimate odd man out.
+After enduring basic training at the country’s toughest boot camp he served the remainder of his two years at a mountain base in the island’s craggy interior.

-Barbarian at the Gate is a detailed and brutally honest insider’s look at Taiwan’s military, and also the personal story of the search for identity and the struggle to assimilate.
-Locke describes the nerve-wracking lottery system, the rigors of training, his assignments ranging from running a karaoke bar for officers to slaughtering diseased pigs, the camaraderie of the barracks, and how – unexpectedly – he developed a deeper sense of belonging and acceptance than he ever had before.
+Detailed and brutally honest, Barbarian at the Gate is at once a unique insider’s look at Taiwan’s military and also an intensely personal story of the search for identity and the struggle to assimilate.
+Locke describes the rigors of training, his assignments (ranging from running a karaoke bar for officers to slaughtering diseased pigs), the camaraderie of the barracks, and how, unexpectedly, he developed a deeper sense of belonging and acceptance than he had ever had before.